sanjbhat/employee-onboarding-mcp/README.md

 ### HTML Step Configuration

-Steps are configured using HTML files in `config/steps/`:
+Steps are configured using markdown/html files in `config/steps/`:
 **For Onboarding Buddies**: This folder is where you can add your team specific on-boarding steps in html format.
-- Edit HTML files in config/steps/ to customize onboarding steps
+- Edit HTML/Markdown files in config/steps/ to customize onboarding steps
-- Update resource files in config/resources/ to add new links/videos
+- Update resource files in config/resources/ to add new links/videos or even use a url.

 ```html
 <div class="onboarding-step" data-step-id="1" data-step-type="account_setup">